There are some bloggers who seem to have a natural gift when it comes to writing. Some bloggers seem to be naturally gifted writers.

 These sentences have prepositions between the noun sets.
 Whenever you spot this construction, try to implement this noun-modifying technique.

-What’s Your Excuse Now?
+Proofreading is Easy.
+So, What’s Your Excuse Now?

-But applying smart editing rules is what separates your heroes from the masses, catapults them to success, and makes readers say, “I don’t know what it is about their writing, but it’s absolutely fantastic.”
+But applying smart proofreading rules is what separates your heroes from the masses, catapults them to success, and makes readers say, “I don’t know what it is about their writing, but it’s absolutely fantastic.”

 Look at it this way: You’ve expended a ton of effort on starting your blog, SEO, content marketing, networking, and social media promotion, all in the hopes that you might make money blogging as more people begin noticing your blog.
 So when they arrive, shouldn’t your next post blow their socks off too?